For Uber or Lyft Accidents in NYC, Do You Sue the Driver or the Company?

 Uber and Lyft have made transportation more accessible to people who do not have their own vehicles.
 Unfortunately, accidents with Uber and Lyft vehicles have been known to happen, and sometimes passengers and pedestrians are seriously hurt.
 In such an incident, you might be wondering whether you can sue the ridesharing company or the driver of the vehicle.

 A lawsuit is certainly a possibility, but you typically cannot sue the companies Uber or Lyft.
 Instead, plaintiffs usually sue the driver of the Uber or Lyft vehicle.
 However, insurance provided by the ridesharing companies might cover your accident.
-If it doesn’t, you can sue the driver and the insurance companies.
+If it doesn’t, you can sue the driver and the insurance companies with the help of a Binghamton Uber and Lyft accident lawyer.

 After a car accident involving an Uber or Lyft vehicle, you might need financial compensation to help pay for medical bills and other damages.
 Our New York City Uber and Lyft accident attorneys can help you get your deserved compensation.
 Call The Carrion Law Firm at (718) 841-0083 for a free initial case evaluation with our NYC Taxi accident lawyer.